 - Dried shrimp, roughly chopped if large

-- Small tomato, cut into wedges on a bias (see video)
+- Tomato, cut into wedges on a bias, or use halved cherry tomatoes.

 Here are all the steps to make this recipe.
 If this is your first time, I highly recommend watching the video tutorial to ensure success.